13 popular wireless hacking tools [updated 2021]

 Download CoWPAtty: http://sourceforge.net/projects/cowpatty/

-Airjack is a Wi-Fi 802.11 packet injection tool.
-This wireless cracking tool is very useful in injecting forged packets and making a network down by denial of service attack.
-This tool can also be used for a man in the middle attack in the network.
+AirJack is a Wi-Fi 802.11 packet injection tool.
+This wireless cracking tool is very useful in injecting forged packets and taking a network down via a denial of service attack.
+This tool can also be used for a man-in-the-middle attack on the network.

 Download AirJack: http://sourceforge.net/projects/airjack/